irbraun/quoats/README.md

 ### Running as a Python Script
 The script used to run the streamlit application can also be tested as a Python script by passing arguments to the script.
-The arguments than can be passed to the `main.py` script are as follows.
+The arguments that can be passed to the `main.py` script are as follows.
 ```
 --type -t:     The type of query that should be executed, one of {freetext, keywords, terms}.
 --query -q:    The query string, with formatting depending on the type of query selected.